TalaoDAO/hedera-vc-api/README.md

 npm run dev
 ```

 You should see that you're running in "INITIALIZING" mode.
-This means that the app is not yet ready to issue VCs for instance.
+This means that the app is not yet ready to issue VCs, VPs or serve a status list.
+But it can already verify VCs and VPs.
-You'll first have to setup an address book.

-## For Issuers: Generating a DID Document and a Status List
+## Run as Issuer

+To run as issuer, you need to configure a few more environment variables.
+* You'll need to initialize a DID and upload the associated DID Document.
+* You'll need to initialize a file on the Hedera File System to store Status Lists
+* Finally, you'll need to specify the server's public URL so verifiers know where to look up statuses.

+To do so, follow those steps:

-1. Navigate to `localhost:3000/docs`
+1. Navigate to `localhost:3000/docs` (or wherever the server is running)
 2. Expand the `POST /admin/init` method.
 3. Click "try it out" and Execute
 4. Upon execution, copy the document identifier `did:hedera:098sd0fs8d90fg..._0.0.12345` and the Status List file Id `0.0.45678`